Contact Us Today (424) 372-3112

 Manslaughter Laws in California

-Although a manslaughter charge under California Penal Code 192 PC is still considered a homicide there are numerous other aspects that need to be dealt with by the law enforcement agencies involved, the prosecutor and judge.
+Although a manslaughter charge under California Penal Code 192 PC is still considered a homicide, numerous other aspects need to be dealt with by the law enforcement agencies involved, the prosecutor, and the judge.

-If you are facing criminal charges for causing the death of another person. contact the Los Angeles criminal defense attorneys at Cron, Israels & Stark to help you.
+If you find yourself in the daunting situation of facing criminal charges for causing the death of another person, it's crucial to seek legal assistance.
+The Los Angeles criminal defense attorneys at Cron, Israels & Stark are here to guide you through this challenging process.

 Below are the aspects of both voluntary and involuntary manslaughter:

-• Voluntary Manslaughter: This is a homicide that resulted in the absence of any hatred, revenge or malice connected to the crime.
-It has happened in the heat of a quarrel or dispute, apparently motivated by the victim themselves.
+• Voluntary Manslaughter: This is a homicide that resulted in the absence of any hatred, revenge, or malice connected to the crime.
+It has happened in the heat of a quarrel or dispute, apparently motivated by the victims themselves.
 It is rash behavior without any thought or reflection of what the outcome could be.
 It's covered under Penal Code 192(a).

 Penalties for Manslaughter